3 months Premium FREE

 ⚠ What to Watch

-- • Current valuation leaves limited margin of safety, trading at an elevated P/FFO of 22.29x with the dividend yield sitting at a sub-optimal 2.68%.
+- • Current valuation leaves limited margin of safety for new capital, trading at a Forward P/E of 17.6x with a forward dividend yield of 2.73%.

-- • Significant long-term structural risks persist from upcoming patent cliffs (Imbruvica in 2027/2028) and escalating Medicare price negotiations under the Inflation Reduction Act targeting key products like Botox.
+- • Significant long-term structural risks persist from impending patent cliffs (Imbruvica facing generic entry in 2027/2028) and escalating Medicare price negotiations (IRA selecting Botox).

 📊 Historical Trends (10 Years)